 *One who is willing to really do the work that will cause the change.

-*One who is able to think "on the fly" and really get inside their dog's head.
+*One who is able to think "on the fly" and really get inside their dog's head once they know how.

 SO.
 I'll bet this brought up some questions for you...
-Fortunately, I LOVE to answer questions so send me an email or a text or give me a call! and let's talk and see if we would be a good fit!
+Fortunately, I LOVE to answer questions so click below, give me your number and I'll give you a call!! and let's talk and see if we would be a good fit!

 Dozens of Bay Area Veterinarians and pet professionals recommend Trish for their clients with training and behavior problems.